intentionally-left-nil/lvm-autosnap/README.md

 - Local values must have a unique suffix (e.g. my_var_22 instead of my_var) because `local` uses dynamic scoping and not lexical scoping :(
 - Empty values are typically falsey, and `1` is typically truthy
 - IFS needs to be manually set & reset for every function that uses it

+## Unit testing

+Unit tests can be run locally by cd'ing to the project directory, and then running `./test/bats/bin/bats test/` These tests are also run as part of github's CI workflow.

 # Notes